RiteshKumarShukla/Data-Visualization-Dashboard/README.md

 # Data Visualization Dashboard

-Welcome to the BlackCoffer Visualization Dashboard repository!
+Welcome to the Data Visualization Dashboard repository!
 This dashboard provides insightful visualizations and data representation for our website.

 ## Screenshots